t-tirabassi/t-tirabassi.github.io/projects/knightmourne.md

 date: 2025-05-09
 published: true
 labels:
-  - Video Game Design
+  - Game Design
-  - Video Game Development
+  - Game Development
   - Godot
   - Music Production
   - Music Composition
+  - Beepbox
 summary: "Knightmourne is a dark fantasy dungeon crawler video game that thrusts the player into a cursed land, ravaged by war and moral decay."
 ---